 In the cave, the superficiality of my persona slowly falls away and what is essential has more space to be.

-Perhaps it was having a pond at our house growing up that eventually led me to become a plantwalker.
-One of the most intriguing ecosystems to lead a child back to nature, I would sit, walk, swim and wade for hours in that pond, watching tadpoles, catching frogs, being nibbled on by fish, arranging aquatic plants into buoyant fairy houses, avoiding snakes, feeling squishy mud between my toes, catching bream and bass, floating on my back, listening to a heavenly voice that calmed and supported me.
+Perhaps it was having a pond at our house while growing up that pointed me int he direction of becoming a plantwalker.
+One of the most intriguing ecosystems to lead a child back to nature, I would sit, walk, swim and wade for hours in that pond, watching tadpoles, catching frogs, being nibbled on by fish, arranging aquatic plants into buoyant fairy houses, avoiding snakes, feeling squishy mud between my toes, catching bream and bass, floating on my back and listening to a heavenly voice that calmed and supported me.
 I wish I had a photo of that pond, but here is at least a picture of the house that held me as a child.

-Eventually, I stepped away from the pond into the woods nearby and began building fairy forts in the forest.
-I remember vividly sitting under those trees, after collecting all kinds of leaves, twigs, moss, and nuts, and being overcome with a feeling of love and protection while I was creating these fairy villages.
+Eventually, I stepped away from the pond into the woods and began building fairy forts in the forest.
+I loved alone time, wandering the yard and woods, climbing trees and singing to myself.
+I remember vividly sitting under those trees, after collecting all kinds of leaves, twigs, moss, and nuts, and being overcome with a feeling of love and protection.
 It was, at the time, my unconscious way of communing with Earth Mother and Sky Father.
-I climbed trees, explored the river bank, ate dirt, looked for skulls and bones of animals, dug holes, and hid inside huge azalea bushes for fun.
+I explored the river bank, ate dirt, disturbed ant beds, looked for skulls and bones of animals along the train tracks, swung on grape vines, dug deep holes to nowhere, and hid inside huge azalea bushes for fun as nature was my playground.
 All this time, I was hearing the pulse of earth but had no human mentors, teachers or guides to help me understand how to steward these things with care.
 Still, being engaged everyday like this with the outdoors, I was building a relationship with the plant and animal people, that would, as the years went on, inform my heart and mind of how to be a loving citizen of the world.

 I do know my father had a strong love of nature and was outside more than in.
 I followed him around and saw that he picked white pine needles and chewed on them as he walked around the woods, so that was my first introduction into eating something wild!
 He was an avid hunter and thus I grew up on venison burgers, sausage, stew, and steak; eating frog legs, quail, wild turkey roasts, snapping turtle and catfish stew, and I attribute all that to feeding my wildness.